-Life as a Kiwi Expat in the UK is great, but is it time to head back Down Under or should you continue your overseas adventure?
+Life as a Kiwi Expat in the UK is great, but are you missing New Zealand?
+Is it time to head back Down Under or should you continue your overseas adventure?

 Use our fun check list to find out.

 There was a time when you just couldn’t wait to escape from New Zealand – it seemed so remote and cut off from all the fun you thought the rest of the world was having.

 But fast forward a couple of years and you’re starting to appreciate all the good things home has to offer.

 You know that sometime you’ll want to return home to Aotearoa – the Land of the Long White Cloud, but how do you know when?